 There are plenty of accessible toilets (both allgender and single sex) distributed evenly throughout the complex, and there is also a newly built fully accessible bathroom.
 Located in the new amenity block on level 1 near Hoyts and Jagotown, this fully accessible space is designed to suit those with more complex needs not met by a standard accessible toilet.
 You can read more over on the Base blog.

 Dedicated mobility parking is available near all street level and parking basement entrances to The Base as well as around the site in the exterior retail areas.
 Access to outdoor retail areas is also facilitated by wide footpaths and either flush kerb access or kerb ramps.

 You can navigate to the accessibility information page from the menu at the bottom of each page, or click on the link below:

-Hamilton is currently in the orange setting of the COVID-19 protection framework and you can find COVID-updates for the centre here:
+Hamilton is currently in the red setting of the COVID-19 protection framework and you can find COVID-updates for the centre here:

 The Plaza is Manawatu’s premium shopping destination, located in the heart of Palmerston North’s CBD.
 The centre extends over 32,000 square metres with more than 100 shops providing a wide mix of fashion, food, services and general retailing.